mcp-rune 0.107.0

 When to Use Generic

-The schema-driven generic apps handle any model that has attributes and fieldGroups/sections.
-Adding a new model requires zero new HTML — just a registry entry.
+The schema-driven generic apps handle any model that has attributes — the form class is synthesized when you don’t supply one.
+Adding a new model requires zero new HTML — just a createDefaultAppRegistry entry.

 Use generic for: